 - Flexibility: As an enterprise grows, the volume of data it’ll store will increase rapidly.
 Along with the increase in volume, there might be situations where the data model has to be updated to accommodate various other attributes that have to be recorded.
 Enterprise Data Warehouses (EDW) are known for their flexibility and can easily accommodate any change in requirements such as the volume of data being stored or change in the data model without a complete overhaul of the system.

-- Connectivity to Business Intelligence Tools: Most modern Enterprise Data Warehouses (EDW) allow easy connectivity to a Business Intelligence tool of choice.
+- Connectivity to Business Intelligence Tools: Most modern Enterprise Data Warehouses (EDW) allows easy connectivity to a Business Intelligence tool of choice.
 This seamless connectivity enables enterprises to easily establish and keep track of various Key Performance Indicators (KPIs) that can be used to measure how well a business is achieving its key objectives.

 Let’s Look at Some Salient Features of Hevo: